Nixtla/popol-vuh/Hiring/Openings/GrowthPerson.md

 I put culture first.[I will never stop learning](#i-will-never-stop-learning).
 [I will build our business through maximizing value for our users, customers and colleagues](#i-will-build-our-business-through-creating-the-most-value-for-our-community-of-users-customers-and-collegues).
 I believe that Open Source is an extremely powerful idea.
 [I am motivated by the impact of my work.](#i-am-motivated-by-impact) [I will communicate a lot and effectively.](#i-will-communicate-as-much-as-possible-because-its-the-oxygen-of-a-distributed-company).
 I value the bond that connects us as a team.
 I support inclusion and diversity.
 I believe in treating each other, and the world, with compassion, kindness and respect.
 [I do a freaking good job.](#i-do-a-freaking-good-job)

 ## About the Role
-We are on the hunt for a dynamic Growth  Manager to take the helm at Nixtla's marketing and community initiatives.
-This role is tailored for an individual who is adept at converting strategy into action, excelling in sales, and fostering robust community relations.
-We are looking for someone who has a roll-up-your-sleeves attitude, is passionate about open-source software, and is eager to make a difference in the world.
+We are on the hunt for a dynamic Growth Manager to take the helm of Nixtla's marketing and community initiatives.
+This role is tailored for an individual adept at converting strategy into action, excelling in sales, and fostering robust community relations.
+We are looking for someone with a roll-up-your-sleeves attitude who is passionate about open-source software and is eager to make a difference in the world.

 ## Key Responsibilities
 - Steer our sales funnels, champion lead generation, and catalyze customer conversion to heighten our market presence.
 - Command our social media strategies, content curation, and community engagement to build a loyal follower base that leads to conversions.
 - Craft compelling blog posts, produce educational explainer videos, and develop impactful marketing collateral.
 - Embrace the role of a ghostwriter, adept at translating conversations with founders into engaging social media narratives.
-- Spearhead customer discovery and leverage user research to propel product enhancements and user satisfaction.
+- Lead customer discovery and leverage user research to propel product enhancements and user satisfaction.
 - Collaborate in designing and executing a Go-To-Market (GTM) machine that efficiently generates leads, nurtures prospects, and converts them into loyal customers.

 ## What We Look For